ollebrask/timeline-quiz/README.md

 + #### Other

-    - Github was used to store my repository and for free deployments.
+    - Github and Github pages were used to store my repository and for free deployments.
 [GitHub](https://github.com)
     - Visual Studio Code was used as code editor.
 [Visual Studio Code](https://code.visualstudio.com)
 ---